hjson/hjson/pages/index.md

 Can't make up your mind or was that copy & paste?

-Hjson totally respects your choice of trailing commas.
-Actually, it ignores them.
+Like JavaScript, Hjson totally respects your choice of trailing commas.

 ```
 {